Eternalcirno/ICT2x01-P1-10/README.md

 ```

 ### Execution
-Both portal and car need to be connected to the same mobile hotspot
+Both portal and car need to be connected to the same mobile hotspot.
+A .env file also needs to be created with a username and hashed password to faciliate admin login
 1. Power up the car
 2. Run portal.py
 4. Car should be connected within 30 seconds